GW-SHC/c_bootstrap/README.md

 # Practice

-- I'll post a set of data-structure assignments here from OS soon.
+- See the `docs/` directory.
+There are two assignments from OS that will be a good set of bootstrap exercises into using C with pointers, memory allocation, and all of the C-specific goodness.
+Start with `docs/linked_list_stuff.pdf`, and move on to `docs/queue_stuff.pdf`.
 - See clist.h, cvect.h, cringbuf.h and bitmap.h in Composite at https://github.com/gparmer/Composite/tree/master/src/components/include.
 These have a set of unit tests at https://github.com/gparmer/Composite/tree/master/src/platform/tests, so you can see their use.